xuhdev/poorconn/docs/tutorial.rst

    delay_before_sending(s, 2, 1024)

 The code snippet above turns ``s`` to delay 2 seconds for sending every 1024 bytes of messages.
-Line 5 calls :func:`make_socket_patchable` so that ``s`` becomes patchable (so that it can be modified, will be explained in :ref:`how-does-it-work` below).
+Line 5 calls :func:`make_socket_patchable` so that ``s`` becomes patchable.
 Line 6 calls :func:`delay_before_sending` so that ``s``'s sending methods are patched so that extra code that delays the sending is in place.
 As the example in :ref:`quickstart` shows, simulation functions can also be applied to socket objects that are used in HTTP server objects.

 .. _how-does-it-work: